-Men Women Boys Girls Robbery (Australia: Domestic violence Gang violence Infanticide 75% of victims are male) Sexual assault (USA: 92% of victims) Child abuse and rape Child abuse and rape Assault in workplace are Bullying Human trafficking Homicide women) Kidnapping & abduc- Kidnapping & abduc- Simple and aggrava Dowry death tion tion ted assault Sexual harassment Exposure & aban- Child marriage Gang violence • Rape donment Buying/selling for Forced to rape their "Honour" killings Human trafficking prostitution own family mem- bers (particularly in Stalking Buying/selling for conflict) Forced sterilization prostitution Rape and sexual torture Human trafficking Human trafficking
+Men Women Boys Girls Robbery (Australia: 75% of victims are male) Assault Homicide Simple and aggra- vated assault Domestic violence Sexual assault (USA: 92% of victims in workplace are women) Dowry death Sexual harassment Gang violence Child abuse and rape Bullying Kidnapping & ab- duction Exposure & aban- Infanticide Child abuse and rape Human trafficking Kidnapping & ab-duction Child marriage Gang violence Forced to rape their own family members (particu- larly in conflict) Rape and sexual torture Human trafficking Rape "Honour" killings Stalking Forced sterilization Human trafficking donment Human trafficking Buying/selling for prostitution Buying/selling for prostitution

 - Ask the participants to read the table by themselves.
-Allow enough time for the whole group to read it. - ▶ Then ask the participants their opinion about the table, focusing on which categories are overlapping and which ones are more specific to men and women.

-► Complement and/or summarise:
+Allow enough time for the whole group to read it. - Then ask the participants their opinion about the table, focusing on which categories are overlapping and which ones are more specific to men and women. - Complement and/or summarise: